RoadieHQ/marketing-site/content/docs/scaffolder/troubleshooting/index.md

 Writing templates can be a little cumbersome at times.
 We have compiled a list of errors that we have seen in the past, that might help you determine the cause of your issue.

-Template YAML input forms can also be tested at `/templates/edit` using a live template preview viewer which speeds up the testing cycle.
+Template YAML input forms can also be tested at `/create/tools` using a live template preview viewer which speeds up the testing cycle.

 ![preview-template](./template-preview-tool.webp)

 ### Resource not accessible by integration

-This error is referring to actions that interact GitHub.
+This error is referring to actions that interact with GitHub.
 It means that the Roadie GitHub app is unable to read, create or update the resource/s that are being touched by the Scaffolder step.
 There can be multiple different reasons for this generic error message that GitHub responds with.
 Unfortunately the errors returned from GitHub don't provide a lot more information about the specific resources that are being access but below are some cases where it is common to encounter this message.

 #### Attempting to create/amend a repository and add collaborators/owners